 What you will study

 Our interconnected world is changing so fast that people have to work hard to understand and address the environmental issues generated by rapid economic and technological development.
 Studying this module will enable you to explore how and why different parts of the world are changing; and how people, plants and animals are living within their changing environment.
 The module will show you how people are striving to manage and protect the many features of the world that we all share.
-It will help you to make sense of some of the stories that you hear and read about in the media, from wildlife extinctions to plans for new greener cities.
-By the end of the module, you’ll be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.
+It will help you to make sense of some of the stories that you hear and read about in the media, from biodiversity loss and wildlife extinctions to plans for new greener cities.
+By the end of the module, you’ll be more able to follow the debates about sustainability and our environment, and play an active part in addressing some of the great environmental challenges of the day.

 Studying this module will provide you with the knowledge and skills to help you become more informed about both the causes and concerns of environmental change.
 It will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.